wagnerlobo/wagnerlobo/README.md

 ### Hi 👋

+#### I'm Wagner Lobo

-## I live in 🇧🇷 , in the northeast of the country, blessed land
+#### live in Brazil, in the northeast of the country, blessed land

-I student of software engineering and systems analysis and development, looking for opportunities and collaboration in projects related to front end.
+I'm a student of software engineering and systems analysis and development, looking for opportunities and collaboration in projects related to front end.

 ✔ Currently working on my learning possibilities, skills and gaining experience with small projects.